example42/psick/README.md

 You'll need to run ```docker login``` before trying any operation that involves pushing your images to Docker registry.

+Also Docker can be installed by the setup script.

 ## Using and understanding this control-repo